Razyapoo/KGBClusteringDocumentation/clustering.md

 In the second case, only one node can remain at the end of the filtering, which means that the parent contains only one child.
 This child can represent a single node or a group containing all the child nodes of the parent.
 In this case, the remaining child node should be collapsed into the parent node, but this should only happen when all nodes shown at the lowest level of the hierarchy are single child nodes of their parents.
 If there is still a pair of nodes that can be grouped, the algorithm simply remembers that it must collapse single child nodes in the future, and groups that pair of nodes.
 In the case when each node at the deepest hierarchy level shown is the only node of its parent, the algorithm switches the hierarchy level one level higher and collapses the child nodes into their parents.

 //TODO write edge moving (to the parent node), already written, but to add also here.
-Then, ungrouping
+Then, to write ungrouping